 The timing of communications, to parents in particular, is crucial to the school’s survival and potential for a successful outcome.
 If news emerges that it has entered insolvency, there is likely to be a mass departure of pupils, and any plan for restructure or recovery will be futile.

 It is imperative that, as a director or trustee of an insolvent private school, you take professional insolvency advice as soon as you become aware the school is knowingly insolvent.
 This advice will not only help you understand your options for turning around the company's position, but it will also allow you to assess the potential personal financial exposure and whether you could be held personally liable for any of the school’s debts.

-Clearly insolvency is a complex and challenging position for any private school, given the inherent concerns about the education of its pupils, as well as the potential redundancy situation for members of staff.
+Insolvency is a complex and challenging position for any private school, given the inherent concerns about the education of its pupils, as well as the potential redundancy situation for members of staff.
 Seeking professional insolvency advice at the earliest signs of financial distress and cash flow constraints is vital in giving your school the very best chance possible of overcoming its problems.